 Navigating the world of rental property financing can feel like traversing a minefield of myths and misconceptions.
 Let’s clear up some common misunderstandings so you can approach your investment journey with confidence.

-Debunking Myths on Down Payments and Credit Scores
+Debunking Myths: Down Payments & Credit Scores

 One pervasive myth is the necessity of a 20% down payment for a rental property.
 While a larger down payment can secure better interest rates and terms, it’s not always a requirement.
 Several loan programs cater to investors with lower down payments, especially for those purchasing their first rental property.
 Explore different loan options and discuss your financial situation with a lender to determine what’s feasible for you.
 Don’t let the perceived 20% barrier hold you back from exploring real estate investment opportunities.
 As PMR Loans points out in their article on common mortgage misconceptions, various loan options exist that allow for lower down payments.